Lyon, the place to succeed in your studies

 A European city of human dimensions, Lyon is regularly quoted as being one of the best places to live both in France and in Europe.

 Classified a UNESCO world Heritage site in 1998, Lyon has a remarkable historical heritage: the Gallo-Roman site on the Fourvière Hill and the Notre Dame Basilica; the Medieval and Renaissance Old Town district; the Croix-Rousse Hill famous for its silk industry heritage; the “Presqu’ile” (meaning peninsula) in the heart of the city; the 19th century shopping district and last but not least, the new Confluence area.

 Lyon’s incredible energy and countless activities will amaze you: museums, guided neighborhood walks, gastronomy, shopping, theaters, the opera, monuments, cinemas, parks and many more.
-Many notable cultural and artistic events take place in Lyon throughout the year: the Festival of Lights, the Biennial of Dance, the “Nuits Sonores”, the Biennial of Modern Art and the “Nuits de Fourvière”.
+Many notable cultural and artistic events take place in Lyon throughout the year: the Festival of Lights, the Biennial of Dance, the “Nuits Sonores” music festival, the Biennial of Modern Art and the “Nuits de Fourvière” music festival.

 It is just two hours from Paris on the TGV and one hour to the Mediterranean coast and the ski resorts in the Alps.
 Lyon-Saint Exupery airport makes Lyon easily accessible from all the world’s major cities.